Chandigarh Airport: Terminal

 Construction of the new terminal included two link taxiways to the terminal and cargo complex.
 A new taxiway was added in April 2022 increasing the aircraft handling capacity to 20 per hour.
 The terminal has five bays with aerobridges and eight remote parking stands.
 The terminal covers 53,000 sq. metres with a capacity to handle 1600 passengers at a time and a parking space for 150 vehicles.
 The departures are on first floor and arrivals on ground floor.
 There is one ATM located in the parking area, WiFi inside the terminal, and one duty-free shop in the departures area.

 Runway

 The airport has single runway 11/29.
 From 2017, the runway went through a major upgrade and repair that was completed on 9 April 2019.
 The expanded runway with approach lighting is 12400 ft long with effective take-off length of runway 10400 ft.
 Since 10 April 2019, the airport is available for 24 hour operations.
 Additional runway approach lighting in the touchdown zone was installed in 2021 to assist in landing during foggy weather.
-As of 2022, runway is 10,400 ft Code 4E and equipped with 900 AFLS, 02 ILS, CAT I ILS at Rwy 11 and CAT-II at Rwy 29 making IXC capable to handle wide-bodied aircraft.